supermemoryai/supermemory/README.md

 #### `apps/cf-ai-backend`: This module handles the vector store and AI response generation

 This is where the magic happens!
+Use AI to make your

 Built with:

 - [Cloudflare Workers](https://workers.cloudflare.com/)